utkusarioglu/wordpress-react-typescript/API.md

 #### wrt db replace-url [options]

-If you are doing development on a preexisting database image, it's possible that you may see your url being rewritten and followed by your browser telling you the page is not working.
-This is because WordPress is imposing the `home` value inside `wp_options` schema.
+Replaces the WordPress `home` url value in settings, posts and all other places it appears.
+By default, the api will replace `home` with `localhost` but it's possible to define a custom value through the flag `-n`.

-What this command does is to replace the WordPress `home` url setting in all locations that it appears.
-By default, the script will replace `home` with `localhost` but it's possible to define a custom value through the flag `-n`:
+If you are doing development on a pre-existing database image, it's possible that you may see your url being rewritten, followed by your browser telling you the page is not working.
+This is because WordPress is redirecting your browser using the `home` value inside `wp_options` schema, which results in a failing page load.
+Replacing the `home` url fixes this issue.

 After the development on your WordPress project is complete, you may have the need to run the same command to replace your dev address with your site's public address.
+Otherwise, your production instance may redirect the client browser to `localhost` or any other setting you use in your dev environment.

 | Command | Action                            |
 | ------- | --------------------------------- |